riskfocus/kda-snapshot-automation/README.md

 ---------------------------------------------------------------------------------------------

-## Step 4: review CloudFormation stack resources
+## Step 4: Review CloudFormation Stack Resources

 From CloudWatch EventBridge, we can see the 'kda-snapshots' rule for creating a Snapshot every 10 minutes.